 Many kids wear their pajamas as they board the train with their families.
 It’s as if you’ve stepped right into The Polar Express movie, complete with hot chocolate, Christmas carols, and a silver jingle bell.
 Yes, a bell.
 Just like in the movie.
 You see, guests ride the North Pole Express to the North Pole and meet Santa Claus, who gives them the special bell.

 For lovers of the best-selling story, this is one event you cannot miss.
+Grab tickets early for this one.

 Play Street Museum